 Security Starts with People

-Generally speaking, we believe that you should rely more on systems and guardrails than on user actions and training.
-In other words, take human error out of the equation whenever possible.
-We also believe it’s best to have fewer vectors, rather than more, and to harden these as much as possible (we’ll explain what this means in more detail below).
+Generally speaking, we believe that you should rely more on systems, guardrails, and tools over user actions and training.
+In other words, take human error out of the equation whenever possible and make security a shared responsibility.

 Here are the areas you should be looking at securing when it comes to your G Suite applications.

-The single best thing you can do to improve your organization’s cloud security is to turn on and enforce multi-factor authentication on all products that support it, especially your primary email and collaboration platform (as stated earlier, we recommend G Suite).
+The single best thing you can do to improve your organization’s cloud security is to turn on and enforce multi-factor authentication (MFA), especially your primary email and collaboration platform.
 This greatly reduces the harm that an attacker can do with stolen credentials.

 To implement these settings, you’ll first need to turn on Chrome management.
 Then you can set up user policies, which can be divided up by team to help you apply certain policies to specific groups of users.
-Policies can include enrollment controls, apps and extensions allowed or required, Chrome web store permissions, Android applications, and a wide range of other security controls.
-You can view the full list here.
+Policies can include enrollment controls, apps and extensions allowed or required, Chrome web store permissions, Android applications, and a wide range of other security measures.
+View the complete list here.

-You can’t say your organization is secure unless you know what SaaS products everyone in the organization is using at any given time and can say definitively that they are employing security best practices.
+You can’t say your organization is secure unless you know what SaaS solutions everyone in the organization is using and can say that they are employing security best practices.

 When companies don’t have policies (or have policies that are hard to comply with), employees tend to either store passwords in an unsecured file or reuse the same password across multiple applications.

-The 2016 Verizon DBIR found that 63% of confirmed data breaches leveraged weak, default, or stolen passwords.
+A 2020 Verizon study found that 80% of confirmed data breaches leveraged weak, default, or stolen passwords.
 If you don’t want your organization to be the next victim, it’s time to tighten up your controls.
-Below are our recommendations for passwords and identity and access management.

-Unfortunately, your browser’s built-in password management feature isn’t secure enough to rely on.
-There have been a number of successful attacks against browser-based password storage, so we don’t recommend that you or your employees use these features.
-You can and probably should turn off the ability for people in your organization to use Chrome’s password manager, which you can do in the Chrome settings we talked about earlier.
+Unfortunately, your browser’s built-in password management feature isn’t secure enough.
+There have been several successful attacks against browser-based password storage, so we don’t recommend that you or your employees use these features.
+You can and probably should turn off the ability for people in your organization to use Chrome’s password manager, which you can do in the Chrome settings.

-Our recommendation is to use TeamsID, which offers a variety of password management solutions for organizations large and small.
-In our view, the killer feature of TeamsID is the ability to link it to Google’s SSO.
-This means that employees don’t have to remember yet another password, and instead you can enforce strong passwords and multi-factor authentication on G Suite, which in turn will unlock your shared passwords in TeamsID.
+Our recommendation is to use TeamsID, which offers various password management security solutions for organizations large and small.
+In our view, the best feature of TeamsID is its ability to link to Google’s SSO.
+This means that employees don’t have to remember yet another password, and instead, you can enforce strong passwords and multi-factor authentication on G Suite, which will unlock your shared passwords in TeamsID.

-A very solid alternative is LastPass, which has many of the same features.
+An excellent alternative is LastPass, which has many of the same features.
 However, it doesn’t have the Google SSO option.
-It also has some additional configuration challenges, and is not quite as easy to use for team sharing.
+It also has some additional configuration challenges and is not quite as easy to use for team sharing.
 For example, the onboarding process requires you to set up a temporary password via email, which is not ideal.
-LastPass does, however, have a few additional workflow and security features (e.g. robust API access and SAML configuration) available to some of the enterprise tiers, which might be valuable depending on your business’s needs.
+LastPass does, however, have a few additional workflows and security features (e.g., robust API access and SAML configuration) available to some of the enterprise tiers, which might be valuable depending on your business’s needs.

 Either of these options is far better than simply letting your users reuse their passwords across several services, opening you up to credential attacks on a large scale.

-As you build out your IT team, and grow past more than 100-200 employees, it’s a good idea to start thinking about deploying a unified IAM solution.
-This can both streamline the end user’s experience and protect the entire organization from security threats.
-IAM solutions work by authenticating a user once and then unlocking all apps for them (rather than users having to individually sign into each app).
+As you build out your IT team and scale beyond 100-200 employees, start thinking about deploying a unified identity and access management (IAM) solution.
+This can both streamline the end user’s experience and protect the entire organization from security issues.
+IAM solutions work by authenticating a user once and then unlocking all apps for them (rather than users having to sign into each app individually).

-IAM offerings are a bit like Google Single-Sign On on steroids, offering many more configuration options and deeper integrations.
-For smaller organizations, this might be overkill, especially if you won’t be able to or need to leverage their killer features like Active Directory sync (smaller, newer companies might not even have this) and SAML integration (typically only available on more expensive, enterprise-level SaaS pricing tiers).
+IAM offerings are a bit like Google Single-Sign-On on steroids, offering many more configuration options and deeper integrations.
+For smaller organizations, this might be overkill, especially if you won’t be able to or need to leverage features like Active Directory sync (smaller, newer companies might not even have this) and SAML integration (typically only available on more expensive, enterprise-level SaaS pricing tiers).
 But if you are a larger or more advanced organization, it may very well be worth investing in IAM.

 In summary, these are our overall recommendations for boosting the security of your team’s SaaS operations.